LWS: A Framework for Log-based Workload Simulation in Session-based SUT: Case Study

 \subsubsection{Log Collection and Transformation}

 Using the regex match, we can remove the redundant logs and only keep the HTTP request logs.
 After that, we group these logs by the field of ``session" and sort the logs within each session by the field of ``timestamp".
 Figure~\ref{HTTP request logs} illustrates an example of two consecutive HTTP request logs.
 We can find some useful patterns: (1) The ``http.req.id" field is the unique identifier to group the HTTP requests within a session.
-Within each HTTP group, there are 3 or 4 lines of logs corresponding to a specific HTTP request.
 (2) Each HTTP group follows a common template where the value of the ``message" field is ``request started" in the first line and ``request complete" in the last line.
 (3) The ``message" field in the middle line indicates a certain type of user behavior, and there are 6 different types of user behaviors in total including ``home" ``setting currency" ``serving product page" ``view user cart" ``adding to cart" ``placing order".
 Note that ``placing order" is always followed by ``order placed" in an HTTP group and they refer to the same HTTP request, so we use ``placing order" as the name of the user behavior for simplicity.
 A possible reason for the unnecessary alias in these logs is bad coding practice.
 At last, a total number of 7013 sessions can be obtained.